nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Saving data

-1. Dealing with missing/corrupted data files
+1. Dealing with corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_
+   1. To test whether `Amigos` can detect corrupted data files, navigate to the data folder of `Amigos`. and modify some data in `addressbook.json` to be invalid.
+For example, change an email to be of an invalid format (e.g `alexyeoh@e`).
+   2. Upon running `Amigos` after editing `addressbook.json`, `Amigos` should start without any data in it due to the error.
+   3. To revert `Amigos` back to its previous state, reopen `addressbook.json` and undo the edits made in step 1.